| Title: | Mutation Models for Pedigree Likelihood Computations |

 Thore Egeland.

-Functions for checking various properties of a mutation model, including stationarity, reversibility and lumpability.
+Functions that check various properties of a mutation model, including stationarity, reversibility and lumpability.

 mutmat |